cs3org/OCM-API/IETF-RFC.md

   by the Receiving Server.
 * OPTIONAL expiration (integer)
   The expiration time for the OCM share, in seconds of UTC time since Unix epoch.
 If omitted, it is assumed that the share does not expire.
+A sender server MAY use it to signal that the resource represents a cached copy of a dataset that was made available for an efficient data transfer to the destination server.
 * REQUIRED protocol (object)
   JSON object with specific options for each protocol.
   The supported protocols are: - `webdav`, to access the data -